Kriegel/BeautyOfPower/Doc/Parsing_links_and_code.md

 ## Very good PowerShell code parsing blog articles

 Since PowerShell 3.0 code parsing you can go 2 ways to parse the code.
-(with use of the same one .NET Class 'System.Management.Automation.Language.Parser')
+(with use of the same .NET Class 'System.Management.Automation.Language.Parser')

 - Tokenize
 - AST (Abstract Syntax Tree)